MicrosoftDocs/Viva/Viva/connections/faqs-viva-connections-feed.md

 ## What can I expect to see in the Feed?

 The Feed gives content publishers a reliable means of distributing important news and information that their users need within their organizations.
-End-users will also see engaging content from sites they are a member of, sites they follow, and Yammer communities they follow.
+End-users will also see engaging content from sites they're a member of, sites they follow, and Yammer communities they follow.
 Get more information about the [content that displays in the Feed](#where-does-content-in-the-feed-come-from) and the [factors that impact the content's ranking in the Feed](#what-are-the-available-controls-to-influence-content-in-the-feed).

 ## Where does content in the Feed come from?